-- 4.2.1 monitor services provided by Assessors through assessment report reviews and performance data to ensure the appropriate delivery of WPI assessment services and service requirements are met. - 4.2.2 obtain worker feedback. - 4.2.3 provide Assessors with access to specific online reporting data including (but not restricted to): - compliance data relating to consistent application of the current ImpairmentAssessment Guidelines; - average timeframes relating to appointment times following request; - · average timeframes relating to appointment date and report submission; and - worker feedback.
+- 4.2.1 monitor services provided by Assessors through Impairment Assessment Report reviews and performance data to ensure the appropriate delivery of Assessment services and service requirements are met. - 4.2.2 obtain worker feedback. - 4.2.3 provide Assessors with access to specific online reporting data including (but not restricted to): - compliance data relating to consistent application of the current Impairment Assessment Guidelines; - average timeframes relating to appointment date and Impairment Assessment Report submission; and - worker feedback.

-- 4.2.4 facilitate a Peer Support Program to address issues relating to medical consistency and reasoning. - 4.2.5 monitor and review Assessor eligibility for accreditation including compliance with Ongoing Accreditation Requirements. - 4.2.6 determine and make available additional ongoing training that Assessors may be required to undertake which may be at the Assessor's cost.
+- 4.2.4 facilitate a Peer Support Program to address issues relating to medical consistency and reasoning. - 4.2.5 monitor and review Assessor eligibility for accreditation including compliance with ongoing accreditation requirements. - 4.2.6 determine and make available additional ongoing training that Assessors may be required to undertake which may be at the Assessor's cost.